jakob1379/jakob1379.github.io/docs/index.md

     ### JavaScript

     Description of your JavaScript skills.
-E.g., frontend frameworks like React/Vue, Node.js for backend.
+Eg., frontend frameworks like React/Vue, Node.js for backend.

 - :fontawesome-solid-database:{ .md-icon }